Children hospitalized with COVID jump to near-record numbers - NewsBreak

 “They’re struggling to breathe, coughing, coughing, coughing,” Offit said.
 “A handful were sent to the ICU to be sedated.
 We put the attachment down their throat that’s attached to a ventilator, and the parents are crying.”

-None of the parents or siblings was vaccinated either, he said.JetBlue cancels over 1,200 flights into January due to omicron
+None of the parents or siblings was vaccinated either, he said.Cruise passenger says ship was like a ‘petri dish’

 The next four to six weeks are going to be rough, he said: “This is a virus that thrives in the winter.”